landonwjohnson/landonwjohnson/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=landonwjohnson&layout=compact)

 <sub>I'd love to hear your ideas, suggestions, or even just a friendly hello! 🚀 The best way to get my attention is by commenting on my YouTube videos—your input means a lot to me and I always look forward to engaging with you there!</sub>

+## Want to collaborate with me?

+If you'd like to collaborate on a project, send me your best pitch!
+You can get in touch with me by clicking [here](mailto:youremail@example.com?subject=I%20want%20to%20build%20something%20with%20you,%20I%20got%20your%20email%20from%20GitHub)